West African crocodile: In ancient Egypt

 The people of ancient Egypt worshiped Sobek, a crocodile-god associated with fertility, protection, and the power of the pharaoh.
 They had an ambivalent relationship with Sobek, as they did (and do) with C. suchus: sometimes they hunted crocodiles and reviled Sobek, and sometimes they saw him as a protector and source of pharaonic power.
 C. suchus was known to be more docile than the Nile crocodile and was chosen by the ancient Egyptians for spiritual rites, including mummification.
 DNA testing found that all sampled mummified crocodiles from the grotto of Thebes, grotto of Samoun, and Upper Egypt belonged to this species whereas the ones from a burial pit at Qubbet el-Hawa are believed on the basis of anatomy to consist of a mix of the two species.

 Sobek was depicted as a crocodile, as a mummified crocodile, or as a man with the head of a crocodile.
-The center of his worship was in the Middle Kingdom city of Arsinoe in the Faiyum Oasis (now Al Fayyum), known as "Crocodilopolis" by the Greeks.
-Another major temple to Sobek is in Kom-Ombo; other temples were scattered across the country.
+The center of his worship was in the Middle Kingdom city of Arsinoe in the Faiyum, known as "Crocodilopolis" by the Greeks.
+Another major temple to Sobek is in Kom Ombo; other temples were scattered across the country.

-Historically, C. suchus inhabited the Nile River in Lower Egypt along with the Nile crocodile.
+Historically, C. suchus inhabited the Nile in Lower Egypt along with the Nile crocodile.
 Herodotus wrote that the Egyptian priests were selective when picking crocodiles.
 Priests were aware of the difference between the two species, C. suchus being smaller and more docile, making it easier to catch and tame.
 Herodotus also indicated that some Egyptians kept crocodiles as pampered pets.
 In Sobek's temple in Arsinoe, a crocodile was kept in the pool of the temple, where it was fed, covered with jewelry, and worshipped.
 When the crocodiles died, they were embalmed, mummified, placed in sarcophagi, and then buried in a sacred tomb.
 Many mummified C. suchus specimens and even crocodile eggs have been found in Egyptian tombs.

 Spells were used to appease crocodiles in ancient Egypt, and even in modern times Nubian fishermen stuff and mount crocodiles over their doorsteps to ward against evil.